Zimmer Durom Hip Recall

 - If you have a Zimmer Durom hip cup implanted in your body and you are experiencing problems, you need to consult with an experienced medical product liability attorney immediately.

-- You can submit your case for evaluation to Maglio Christopher & Toale, P.A. by filling out the contact form on the right side of this page.
+- You can submit your case for evaluation to Maglio Christopher & Toale, P.A. by filling out the contact form on this page or calling us at 888.952.5242.